Alpine-DAV/ascent/src/docs/sphinx/Tutorial.rst

 *Use Ascent to run a Python script which computes a histogram of Cloverleaf3D's energy field in situ*

-Ascent's python extract provides a simple path to run python scripts for custom analysis.
-Ascent provides the python environment, so python extracts can for any host code (even those without a Python interface).
+Ascent's Python extract provides a simple path to run Python scripts for custom analysis.
+Ascent provides the Python environment, so Python extracts can for any host code (even those without a Python interface).